gordonjun2/underground-dex-trades/README.md

     -pfs    : Filter token symbol and its related token symbol to be displayed for graph plot.
 Use comma separator.
 Use EITHER plot_filter_names or plot_filter_symbols but not both.
 Eg. 'WIF,NUB'.
     ```
-- Run the command below to start the program:
+- Run the command below to start the main program:
     ```
     python main.py -m <set options and arguments here>